athenal8/TermProjectDataVisualization/README.md

 ## Input type for calculations
 This dashboard works with standard [csv-files (.csv)](/01_Data/USHospitalBeds.csv), which were extracted from the Global Hospital Beds Capacity (for covid-19) data with following package: USHospitalBeds.

-## The variables needed for this dashboard are as follows:

-Input variables for this dashboard
-Country group data

 ## Story of dashboard
 The datasets provide a foundation for policymakers to understand the realistic capacity of healthcare providers being able to deal with the spikes in demand for intensive care.
 As a way to help, the [author](https://www.kaggle.com/ikiulian/global-hospital-beds-capacity-for-covid19#hospital_beds_USA_v1.csv) of this dataset has prepared a dataset of beds across countries and states.
 Work in progress dataset that should and will be updated as more data becomes available and public on weekly basis.